-For processors in many countries of the world feet are a profitable by-product.
-It is, however, imperative that the feet processing system handles only “A” grade material.
+For processors in many countries around the world, feet are a profitable by-product.
+It is, however, imperative that the feet-processing system handles only A-grade material.
 Local regulations can forbid the processing of downgraded feet together with feet fit for human consumption.

-Selective unloading technology is needed to remove rejected feet before entering the feet scalding process.
+Selective unloading technology is needed to remove rejected feet before entering the feet-scalding process.
 The Marel Selective Foot Unloader does precisely this.
-It takes information from a veterinary inspection station and automatically unshackles every single downgraded foot in an unloading carrousel.
+It takes information from a veterinary inspection station and automatically unshackles every single downgraded foot in an unloading carousel.

 Rejection by veterinarian

 Suppose the veterinarian station rejects a carcass.
-Sensors and tracing software allow for so-called ‘paw tracking’.
+Sensors and tracing software allow for so-called ‘paw tracking.’
 The system registers the shackle from which the carcass has been removed and locates the corresponding shackle with feet.
-The Selective Foot Unloader then receives a signal via Innova PDS to remove both feet - and those two feet only - that belong to the rejected carcass from this shackle.
+The Selective Foot Unloader then receives a signal via Innova PDS to remove both feet—and those two feet only—that belong to the rejected carcass from that shackle.